-Merging characteristics of interest from person-level file (e.g., MEPS 2010 Full Year Consolidated File, or MEPS 2010 Person-Level Use and Expenditure File) expands the scope of potential estimates.
+Merging characteristics of interest from a person-level file (e.g., MEPS 2013 Full Year Consolidated File) expands the scope of potential estimates.
 For example, to estimate the total number of emergency room visits for persons with specific demographic characteristics (e.g., age, race, sex, and education), population characteristics from a person-level file need to be merged onto the emergency room visit file.
 This procedure is illustrated below.
-The MEPS 2010 Appendix File, HC-135I, provides additional detail on how to merge MEPS data files.
+The MEPS 2013 Appendix File, HC-160I, provides additional detail on how to merge MEPS data files.

-- 1. Create data set PERSX by sorting the MEPS 2010 Full Year Consolidated File by the person identifier, DUPERSID.
+- 1. Create dataset PERSX by sorting the MEPS 2013 Full Year Consolidated File by the person identifier, DUPERSID.
 Keep only variables to be merged onto the emergency room visit file and DUPERSID. - 2.
-Create data set EROM by sorting the emergency room visit file by person identifier, DUPERSID. - 3.
-Create final data set NEWEROM by merging these two files by DUPERSID, keeping only records on the emergency room visit file.
+Create dataset EROM by sorting the emergency room visit file by person identifier, DUPERSID. - 3.
+Create final dataset NEWEROM by merging these two files by DUPERSID, keeping only records on the emergency room visit file.